TafadzwaMC/TafadzwaMC/README.md

 </p>

 <p>
- I am the founder of <strong>Generation-ALL in Cloud and Data</strong>.
+ I am the founder of <strong>Generation-ALL in Data and Cloud</strong>.
 An inclusive platform to help navigate cloud computing and data whether you're a beginner or an experienced professional.
 </p>